cesco345/simple-expo-test/README.md

 # Network Security Scanner

-A comprehensive React Native toolkit for discovering and assessing network vulnerabilities across multiple protocols including TCP/IP ports, AirPlay devices, and Bluetooth (coming soon).
+A comprehensive React Native toolkit for discovering and assessing network vulnerabilities across multiple protocols including TCP/IP ports, AirPlay devices, and Bluetooth devices.

 ## Project Overview

 This application provides specialized scanning tools for security professionals and network administrators to identify potential vulnerabilities in local networks.
-Built with a modular architecture, the toolkit currently includes Port Scanner and AirPlay Scanner components, with Bluetooth Scanner planned for Phase 3.
+Built with a modular architecture, the toolkit includes Port Scanner, AirPlay Scanner, and Bluetooth Scanner components.

 ## Project Structure